4GeeksAcademy/blog/blog/full-stack-developer-salary-2024.us.md

     </tbody>
 </table>

+>For a [Senior Full stack experience (5+ years) Saraly](https://4geeksacademy.com/us/full-stack-developer/senior-full-stack-developer-salary) Can exceed $120,000, reaching six figures or more, depending on location and company.

-It is important to note that in cities with a high cost of living such as San Francisco or New York, salaries for Full Stack Developer tend to be higher to compensate for the elevated cost of living.
+It is important to note that in cities with a high cost of living such as **San Francisco or New York**, salaries for Full Stack Developer tend to be higher to compensate for the elevated cost of living.🤑

-In Europe, salaries vary by country, but generally, they are lower than in the United States.
-Here is a general estimate:
-- Junior: Can start in the range of €30,000 to €45,000 annually.
-- Intermediate experience (2-5 years): Can range between €45,000 and €70,000 annually.
-- Senior experience (5+ years): Can exceed €70,000, depending on the country and company.
+###  Europe

 <table style="border-collapse: collapse; text-align: center; border: 1px solid #000; margin:0 auto;">
     <thead>